 All of the applications were sent to our local retailers to review and decide with their staff which groups they feel are best suited to their local neighbourhood.
 Rather than someone in head office deciding, we reckon it's much better that the people who really know the neighbourhood choose which groups or projects are successful.

-Of course you can – if you completed an application between during October 2013 your application will be considered alongside all the other applications.
+Of course you can – if you completed an application during February 2015 your application will be considered alongside all the other applications.

 If you're successful, your group or project will be able to get a share of $4,000 from the Z service station that you applied to.
 The money will be divided up based on the number of votes each group receives during the voting period.